-A. Two-hour maximum parking is available Monday thru Friday from 8:00 am to 6:00 pm on Alvarado-Niles Road, Meyers Drive, 12th Street, J Street and in the Kennedy Park lot off of 12th Street.
+A. Two-hour maximum parking is available Monday through Friday from 8:00 am to 6:00 pm on Alvarado-Niles Road, Meyers Drive, 12th Street, J Street and in the J Street Lot.
 There is no parking fee for parking up to two hours at these locations.

 - Parking is free after 6:00 pm and on Saturday & Sunday in Area S permit locations and in City Lot 1.

-Q. Can BART riders park at metered spaces located on Union Square and 11th Street?
+Q. Can all-day BART commuters park at metered spaces located on Union Square and 11th Street?

 Q: Is parking free on holidays?

-A. Parking in all locations is free on days designated as parking holidays.
+A. Parking in all locations is free on City Council-designated holidays.
 Holidays include New Year's Day, Martin Luther King’s Birthday, Memorial Day, 4th of July, Labor Day, Thanksgiving Day and Christmas Day.

 Q. If City offices are closed, it that also a parking holiday?

-A. No. Parking is enforced any day that is not a City Council–designated Union City parking holiday.
+A. No. Parking is enforced any day that is not a City Council–designated holiday.

 Q. Where can I park overnight?